cfoucher-laas/pio-upload-firmware/README.md

 ~~~~
 Notes:
 - both files must be in the project
-- do not add a leading "/" to the path.
+- do not add a leading "./" to the path.

+### Choosing an upload protocol ###

+The upload method (stlink or mbed) is defined by the `upload_protocol`
+option of `platformio.ini`.
+If no protocol is defined, stlink will be
+use as a default.
+If another protocol is defined, the script will try
+stlink but will probably fail as part of the configuration is defined
+by PlatformIO and depends on this option.